Geni31/Nft_Mint/README.md

-# NftMint
+# NftMint 🎨

 NftMint is a web application designed for minting, allowing users to connect their MetaMask wallet and create unique images.
 After minting, users can showcase their creations on the OpenSea testnet.

-NftMint utilizes an ERC721 compliant smart contract for minting NFTs.
+📜 NftMint utilizes an ERC721 compliant smart contract for minting NFTs.
 This standard ensures that each token is unique and adheres to non-fungible token specifications.

-## Getting Started:
+## Getting Started🚀

 To set up and run the application, follow these steps:

-### Prerequisites
+### Prerequisites🔧

 - Node.js and npm: Make sure you have Node.js and npm (Node Package Manager) installed.
 If you don’t have them installed, follow these steps: